 The 3+1 program is immersive and interdisciplinary, with a strong focus on career development.
 Regular trips to studios, stations, agencies and other media facilities provide students with a close-up view of how all elements of communication come together in the field — not to mention networking opportunities.
 The program also features a strong support system.
 Students in the 3+1 programs may choose to live in an optional Living-Learning Community (LLC) that provides an engaging, supportive academic and social environment.
 The program's director also serves as a point-person for academic advising and will work closely with you to guide you through course selection and internship processes.

 The accelerated Dual-Degree four-year BA or BFA/MS (3+1) program is designed for outstanding School of Communications students — those who rank in the top 20 percent of their high school class and have a combined SAT score of 1200 (or ACT of 25).
 Students are invited to the program as freshmen and complete the bachelor's degree at an accelerated pace (three years as opposed to the typical four).

 Program features include:

-- Flat tuition and fees for the entire 4 years, with academic scholarships carrying over from the third to the fourth (graduate) year
+- Tuition and student fees are fixed for four years, with academic scholarships carrying over from the third to the fourth (graduate) year

 - A Living-Learning Community cohort housing opportunity, including a dedicated resident assistant (required for the first three years)